 What is jackfruit?

-Jackfruit is one of those ubiquitous South Asian fruits that is relatively unknown in the West.
-They are actually the largest tree fruits in the world and can grow to a massive 3 feet long!
+Jackfruit is a common South Asian fruit that is relatively unknown in the West.
+It is actually the largest tree fruit in the world and can grow to a massive 3 feet long!
 In Indonesia, jackfruit trees are commonly found in household gardens, supplying a considerable number of fruits throughout the year.

 My memories of jackfruit (from when I used to live in Singapore) are of a sickly sweet bright yellow fruit that stank out my fridge!
 So, I was naturally a little intrigued as to how this fruit was becoming popular as a vegan meat substitute in savoury recipes.